-To check which type of HDD is included in your model, open the TOSHIBA PC Health Monitor utility by clicking PC Health Monitor under TOSHIBA group in the Apps view, and then click PC Information
+To check which type of HDD is included in your model, open the TOSHIBA PC Health Monitor utility by clicking PC Health Monitor under TOSHIBA group in All apps, and then click PC Information.

 Note that part of the hard disk overall capacity is reserved as administration space.